isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example; bad

-`volatile` local variables are nearly always wrong -- how can they be shared with other languages or hardware if they're emphemeral?
+`volatile` local variables are nearly always wrong -- how can they be shared with other languages or hardware if they're ephemeral?
 The same applies almost as strongly to member variables, for the same reason.

     void f() {